eyalsk/FindAndReplaceRobot/docs/Language Specification.md

 ### Built-in Types

+* `Text`

+  * Is a series of arbitrary Unicode characters.

+  * Can contain only intermediate spaces.

+  * Can be concatenated with any other `RawString`, `String` or `Text` on the same side of the line that produces a single .NET `String` instance.

+  * Cannot have leading spaces as they are treated as indentations and as such are considered as `Subitem`s.

+  * Cannot have trailing spaces as they might get added for alignment and as such are considered insignificant whitespaces.

+  * Cannot be passed as an argument.

 * `String`

   * Is a series of Unicode characters quoted by `"`.
     * The exact syntax is specified by the [Syntax Definition](Syntax%20Definition.md#String) file.

-  * Is verbatim by default, meaning, anything within the enclosed quotes is escaped except `"`.
-    To escaped `"` within a `String` add a preceding `"`.

-  * Can be concatenated with any other `String` or `Text` on the same side of the line that produces a single .NET `String` instance.
+  * Can be concatenated with any other `RawString`, `String` or `Text` on the same side of the line that produces a single .NET `String` instance.

 * `RawString`